Advance drug discovery and development for neurodegenerative diseases

 Blood-Brain Barrier Penetration

-Improve therapeutic delivery to the brain with a best-in-class in vitro blood-brain barrier model
+Improve therapeutic delivery to the brain with a human-relevant in vitro neurovascular unit barrier model

 A major challenge in neuroscience is designing drugs that can pass through the blood-brain barrier (BBB).
 While animal models may be suitable for passive transport studies, species differences in BBB transporter and receptor expression often limit the human relevance of active transport studies.
 Meanwhile, conventional in vitro BBB models typically lack adequate cellular complexity, resulting in differences in permeability and transporter expression that limit clinical translation.
-By incorporating five human cell types in a single model, the Brain-Chip overcomes these obstacles, with low permeability and high gene expression of transporter pathways.
+The Brain-Chip is under development to overcome these obstacles by incorporating five human cell types in a single model—including brain microvascular endothelial-like cells—resulting in low permeability and high gene expression of transporter pathways.

 The most comprehensive in vitro model of the human neurovascular unit to study mechanisms of neuroinflammation and investigate the safety and efficacy of therapeutics

 Though animal models have yielded many insights into human neurophysiology, species differences have limited successful translation of neurodegenerative therapies to the clinic.
 Even advanced in vitro models such as brain organoids typically lack microglia, media flow, and vasculature, critical for studying disease impact on the blood-brain barrier.
-The Brain-Chip incorporates microglia, essential for modeling neuroinflammation, and also contains both the neuronal compartment and BBB, so researchers can study the effect of neuroinflammation and drug candidates across the entire neurovascular unit.
+The Brain-Chip incorporates microglia, essential for modeling neuroinflammation, and also contains both the neuronal compartment and brain microvascular endothelial-like cells, so researchers can study the effect of neuroinflammation and drug candidates across the entire neurovascular unit.

 How Organ-Chips are being used

-The Brain-Chip has been applied to model neuroinflammation and its effect across the neurovascular unit.
+In a study published in iScience, the Brain-Chip (currently under development) has been applied to model neuroinflammation and its effect across the neurovascular unit.
 After exposure to an inflammatory stimulus (TNF-α) via the brain channel, the Brain-Chip reproduced key features of neuroinflammation.
-These include glial activation, proinflammatory cytokine secretion, neuronal loss, disruption of BBB integrity, and significant enrichment of inflammatory gene pathways.
+These include glial activation, proinflammatory cytokine secretion, neuronal loss, disruption of barrier integrity, and significant enrichment of inflammatory gene pathways.
 By comparison, a version of the Brain-Chip without microglia showed significantly decreased cytokine secretion, demonstrating their role in driving neuroinflammation.

 The two-channel structure of the chip also enabled investigation of the role that route of administration has on neuroinflammatory response.
 Compared to brain channel administration, TNF-α administration